muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --videos
-By default Skyscraper doesn't scrape and cache video resources because of the significant space required to save them.
+By default Skyscraper doesn't scrape and cache video resources because of the significant disk space required to save them.
 You can enable videos using this option.
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper --videos